cloudmesh-community/hid-sp18-505/notebook.md

 * 2018/04/23 Project paper.
 * 2018/04/25 Project paper.
 * 2018/04/26 Dockerized the project-code source so the application can be run locally.
 There is now both a paper for the project ant a application too.
 The app is running in a PAAS environment at www.earthapi.net.
+* 2018/04/27 Making video to show project, will upload ASAP.
+Likely tomorrow.